 6.7 Internal Evaluation for Rural Community Internship: There shall be 60 hours duration to complete rural community internship during summer vacations.
 The total internal weightage for internship course is 40 marks and will be evaluated based on day to day assessment by concern industry.
-6.8 Internal Evaluation for Seminar: There shall be a seminar presentation in IV Semester.
-A Seminar shall have two components, one chosen by the student from the course work as an extension and approved by the faculty supervisor.
-The other component is suggested by the supervisor and can be a reproduction of the concept in any standard research paper or an extension of concept from earlier course work.
-A hard copy of the information on seminar topic in the form of a report is to be submitted for evaluation along with presentation.
-The presentation of the seminar topics shall be made before a committee consisting of Head of the department, seminar supervisor and a senior faculty member.
-Each Seminar shall be evaluated for 50 marks.
-Seminar component-I for 25 marks and component-II for 25 marks making total 50 marks.
-(Distribution of marks for 25: 5 marks for report, 5 marks for subject content, 10 marks for presentation and 5 marks for queries).
+6.8 Internal Evaluation for Case study: There shall be a Case study presentation in IV Semester.
+A Case study shall have two components, one chosen by the student from the course work as an extension and approved by the faculty supervisor.
+The other component is suggested by the supervisor to students..
+A hard copy of the information on case study topic in the form of a report is to be submitted for evaluation along with presentation.
+The presentation of the case study shall be made before a committee consisting of Head of the department, case study supervisor and a senior faculty member.
+Each case study shall be evaluated for 50 marks.
+Case study-I for 25 marks and case study-II for 25 marks making total 50 marks.
+(Distribution of marks for 25: 5 marks for report, 5 marks Content analysis, 10 marks for presentation and 5 marks For queries).
 6.9 Project Work: Out of a total of 200 marks for the project work, 80 marks shall be for Internal Evaluation and 120 marks for the End Semester Examination.
 The End Semester Examination (viva-voce) shall be conducted by an External examiner nominated by the Principal, HOD & Supervisor as a committee.
-The Internal Evaluation shall be made by the departmental committee, on the basis of two seminars given by each student on the topic of his project.
+The Internal Evaluation shall be made by the departmental committee, on the Basis of two seminars given by each student on the topic of his project.
+For Internal Evaluation Concern The candidate has to publish a paper in any reputed journal which carries 10 marks out of 80 marks.
 6.10 External Evaluation for Theory Course - Semester End Examination: The Semester End Examination in each theory subject shall be conducted for 3 hours duration at the end of the semester for 60 marks.
 Pattern of the Semester End Examination question paper is as follows: ➤ Question Paper contains ten questions are to be designed taking two questions from each unit (Unit Wise - Either or type) of the total five units.
 (5X12=60 Marks) A student has to secure not less than a minimum of 40% of marks (24 marks) exclusively at the Semester End Examinations in each of the theory subjects in which the candidate had appeared.
 However, the candidate shall have to secure a minimum of 50% of marks (50 marks) in both external and internal components put together to become eligible for passing in the subject.
 6.11 External Evaluation for Practical Course Out of 50 marks 35 marks are allocated for experiment (procedure for conducting the experiment carries 15 marks & readings, calculation and result-20) and 10 marks for viva-voce examination with 5 marks for the record.
 Each Semester External Lab Examination shall be evaluated by an Internal Examiner along with an External Examiner appointed by the Principal.
 A candidate shall be declared to have passed in individual lab course if he secures a minimum of 50% aggregate marks (38 marks) (Internal & Semester External Examination marks put together), subject to a minimum of 50% marks (25 marks) in the semester external examination.